Billmate/opencart-3-billmate-checkout/Readme.md

 ## Installation
 1. Download and unzip the latest release zip file.
+2. Add the files to your root directory.
-2. Make sure you have set permissions to edit our plugin in Admin.
+3. Make sure you have set permissions to edit our plugin in Admin.
 Permissions are found in System -> Users -> User Group.

 ## How to place Billmate logo on your site.
 Copy the code below for the size that fits your needs.